anshulgera17/learninglinux/Basic Command.md

 - `chattr +a filename` using this command, can only append this file not overwrite
 - `curl` tool for transferring data using various network protocols, and for download content using url `curl -o address`
 - `top`, `htop` check process status
-#### archive command uses
-- `tar` archive a file `tar cvzf data_backup.tar.gz .` compress all the files present in current folder
-- `tar cvzf data_backup.tar.gz --exclude=text.txt .` compress all the files present in current folder exclude test.txt file,
-- `tar cvf data_backup.tar .`
-- `tar -tvf file.tar` Inside .tar file you can see how files are their
-- `tar -tvf file.tar | grep test` Search inside .tar test file
-- `tar zxvf filename.tar.gz` unzip files
-- `zip` package and compress(archive) files
-- `unzip` list, test and extract compressed files in a zip archive
-- `gzip` The most frequently used Linux compression utility `gzip data_backup.tar` `gzip *` `gzip -r projectX`
-- `gunzip foo` De-compresses foo found in the file foo.gz.
-Under the hood, the gunzip command is actually the same as `gzip –d`
-- `bzip2` Produces files significantly smaller than those produced by gzip `bzip2 *`
-- `bunzip2 *.bz2` Decompresses all of the files with an extension of .bz2 in the current directory.
-Under the hood, `bunzip2` is the same as calling `bzip2 -d`
-- `xz` The most space-efficient compression utility used in Linux `xz *` `xz foo`
-- `xz -dk bar.xz` `xz -dcf a.txt b.txt.xz` `xz -d *.xz`
-- `zip`	Is often required to examine and decompress archives from other operating systems

 - `ssh` ssh client remote login program
 - `scp` secure copy or remote file copy
 - `fdisk` partition manipulator